 How to buy Royal Bank of Scotland shares

-This guide will explain the history of the Royal Bank of Scotland and its recent rebranding to NatWest Group.
-You’ll find a history of how RBS stock performed, and how to invest in the new NatWest.
+This guide explains the history of the Royal Bank of Scotland and its recent rebranding to NatWest Group.
+You can find a history of how RBS stock performed, and how to invest in NatWest, the company’s new form.

-If you have all the information you need and just want to invest, you can buy RBS/NatWest shares immediately by visiting one of our trusted brokers below.
+If you are looking for the best place to buy RBS stock online, we can help.
+Simply visit one of our trusted brokers below.
 If you’re not ready to invest yet, keep reading for more information on RBS and how to stay up to date with the latest developments.

-How to buy RBS shares, a step-by-step guide
+How to buy RBS stock, a step-by-step guide

 - Choose a broker.
-In order to buy NatWest stock, you will need to use an online brokerage platform.
-There are many different options to choose from, each with their own unique benefits and drawbacks.
+In order to invest, you need to use an online brokerage platform.
+There are many different options to choose from, each with its own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Deposit funds.
 Log into your broker account and select the option to deposit funds.
 Depending on your broker you’ll have a variety of payment options available; most brokers accept bank transfers and debit card payments, but not all accept e-wallets such as PayPal.
 Select your preferred payment method and deposit the amount of money you wish to invest in NatWest shares.

 - Place an order for NWG stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for NatWest’s ticker symbol (NWG) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+Now navigate to the stock section of your chosen brokerage platform.
+Here, you can search for NatWest’s ticker symbol (NWG) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the number of shares you wish to purchase and place your order.

 - Execute your order.
 Once you have placed your order, your broker will automatically execute it for you and your shares will be listed in your account.
 Congratulations, you’ve just bought shares in NatWest!